Menu

 Boosting Validity

-• Ground your instrument in thorough literature reviews and established theory
+• Ground your instrument in thorough literature reviews — essential for thesis help methodology chapters

 • Engage subject-matter experts for content and face validity review